 If anything, press releases are more important today than they were back in the day when they took over newsroom fax machines and made one of my editors “cry for the trees” they were written on.
 (Fortunately for those trees, press releases are now almost entirely distributed electronically.
 You’re welcome, Earth.)

 The reason press releases are more important today is that we’re no longer solely, or even primarily, interested in winning over increasingly hard-to-win-over reporters.
-Lawyers and law firms who use content marketing are essentially their own publishers now.
-As long as you have a website, social media or email (ideally, all three), you can tell your own story directly to your clients and potential clients.
+Lawyers and law firms that use content marketing are essentially their own publishers now.
+As long as you have a website, social media, or email (ideally, all three), you can tell your own story directly to your clients and potential clients.

-Need help turning your legal marketing to-do list into reality?
-We can help with that!
-Muse Communications was named one of Dallas’ best legal public relations firms by the readers of Texas Lawyer (although we represent clients all over Texas).
+Need help telling your story in a concise, well-written press release?
+That’s why we’re here!
+Muse Communications was named Dallas’ best legal public relations firms by the readers of Texas Lawyer (although we represent clients all over Texas).
 Just drop us a line.

 Why write a press release?